Broker

-A broker is a person or firm who arranges transactions between a buyer and a seller for a commission when the deal is executed.
+A broker is a person or entity that arranges transactions between a buyer and a seller.
+This may be done for a commission when the deal is executed.
 A broker who also acts as a seller or as a buyer becomes a principal party to the deal.
 Neither role should be confused with that of an agent—one who acts on behalf of a principal party in a deal.